Plan your journey to Kew Gardens with our suggested routes to our easy-to-reach gates.

 Getting here during COVID-19

-Our Gardens are easy to get to by bike, foot or car - but please note that parking is very limited.
+Our Gardens are easy to get to by bike, foot, car or public transport.

 Don’t forget to check gov.uk/coronavirus for the latest guidance on travel.

 Please note: Parking at Kew is extremely limited, with spaces in our car park available on a first come, first served basis.
 Please plan ahead if you are considering driving to Kew, as we cannot guarantee available space in our car park.

 The Kew Ferry Lane car park is close to Brentford Gate and open as usual.

 Pay & Display still applies.

 If you don’t have a ticket for Kew Gardens, you won’t be allowed to come in, so avoid paying for your parking without valid entry.

 We love to welcome cyclists to our Gardens.

 There are bicycle racks at all four gates.
 At Elizabeth Gate and Victoria Gate, the racks are inside the gates behind the booths.